1

 sacrament is "true," and "valid."

-isn't critical scholarship, that's theology.
-Fine; we can
+And that isn't critical scholarship, that's theology.

 2